Danish Quartet: Den Danske Kvartet

 The Quartet released several 78s, including Handel's Trio Sonata No.7, in C minor.

 Erling Bloch had earlier founded, in 1933, the Erling Bloch Quartet, a traditional string quartet comprising Erling Bloch and Lavard Friisholm, violins, Hans Kassow, viola, Torben Anton Svendsen (again), cello.
 Among other recordings the Erling Bloch Quartet recorded the Nielsen String Quartet No.3 in 1946.

 Le Quatuor Danois

 1949-1983 Den Nye Danske Kvartet, known in English media as The Danish Quartet, and in their releases on the Valois label of Michel Bernstein as the Quatuor Danois.
-The ensemble was the first Danish state ensemble with educational duties 1967-1978, and was under the patronage of King Frederick IX of Denmark.
+The ensemble was the first Danish state ensemble with educational duties 1967-1978, and was under the patronage of King Frederik IX of Denmark.
 Members included: